TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorrestorefaileddatabasecannotbeofflined.md

 # Error UserErrorRestoreFailedDatabaseCannotBeOfflined

 <!--issueDescription-->
-While doing a restore, target database needs to be brought offline.
-Azure Backup is not able to bring this data offline.
+While doing a restore, the target database needs to be brought offline.
+Azure Backup is unable to bring this database offline.
 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve this issue follow the steps listed in the [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererrorrestorefaileddatabasecannotbeofflined).
+* Use the "additional details" in the Azure portal error menu to narrow down the root causes
+* See the [Restore a Database Backup Using SSMS](https://docs.microsoft.com/sql/relational-databases/backup-restore/restore-a-database-backup-using-ssms?view=sql-server-2017) documentation for further troubleshooting